hildebrandt-carl/RobotTestGeneration/WORKFLOW.md

 $ python3 ProcessResults --main_directory ${maindir} --searchtype "kinematic" --scoretype "edge180" --fileprefix "handcrafted" --trajectorylength "10"
 ```

+You can use the graph deviation file for this:

-Plot the deviation
+Plot the deviation (make sure to comment out the right sections)
-(NEED TO FIGURE OUT)
+$ python3 graphDeviation.py